 CI/CD Pipelines

-Automated deployments often need to authenticate to protected services.
-With the MCP server, your CI pipeline can request 2FA codes programmatically while maintaining a full audit trail of every access.
+Automated deployments can request 2FA codes programmatically while maintaining a full audit trail.

 AI Coding Assistants

-When Claude or Cursor needs to access staging environments, run authenticated API tests, or deploy to protected infrastructure, they can request the necessary 2FA codes without breaking the workflow.
+Claude or Cursor can access staging environments and deploy to protected infrastructure without breaking the workflow.

 Automated Testing

-Integration tests against 2FA-protected APIs become straightforward.
-Your test suite can authenticate to services that require two-factor authentication without manual intervention.
+Integration tests against 2FA-protected APIs become straightforward without manual intervention.

 DevOps Automation

-Scripts that need to log into cloud consoles (AWS, GCP, Azure), container registries, or other protected infrastructure can now handle 2FA automatically.
+Scripts logging into cloud consoles (AWS, GCP, Azure) or container registries can handle 2FA automatically.

 Getting Started